 Is private tutoring worth it?

-We’ve been extremely lucky over the last term and a half.
-Whilst schools are closed, and exams cancelled, our own school has sent a full curriculum of work every day, and my kids have been kept busy.
-I’ve reassured my daughter – who has GCSE’s next year – that whatever happens, she will be in a good position compared to a lot of her peers nationally.
+We’ve been extremely lucky with our school.
+Even whilst schools were closed during Covid-19, and exams cancelled, our own school sent a full curriculum of work every day, and my kids were kept busy.
+I reassured my daughter – who has GCSE’s next year – that whatever happens, she will be in a good position compared to a lot of her peers nationally.

-I’m so aware of that privilege though, and I know that many children won’t be in as good a place, so there must be a lot of parents wondering if extra tuition might be a consideration.
-Nightingale Tuition might be one way of catching up on study progress lost during the Covid lockdown, and making sure you’re not behind.
+I’m so aware of that privilege though, and I know that many children aren’t in as good a place, so there are a lot of parents wondering if extra tuition might be a consideration.
+Tuition might be one way of catching up on study progress lost due to illness, family stresses or school refusal, to make sure they’re not behind.
 Whether it’s worth the cost is a difficult one.
 You can only decide that after you see the results for your own child.
 But I do think if a child is frustrated with their lack of progress, or worried about upcoming exams, it’s definitely worth trying, if you can afford to stick with it for a couple of months to see if there’s an improvement.